Browse by Medical Category

 View Cellular Therapy clinical trials.

-The Mass General Cancer Center is an authorized treatment center for Yescarta (axicabtagene ciloleucel), FDA approved CAR T-cell therapy for the treatment of adult patients with relapsed or refractory large B-cell lymphoma.
+The Mass General Cancer is an authorized treatment center for two FDA approved CAR T-cell therapies for adult patients with lymphoma, Yescarta and Kymriah.
 Learn more here.

 Learn more about CAR T-Cell Therapy in this series of videos.
 Kiss 108 FM’s Billy Costa talks with four experts from the Mass General Cancer Center to learn about what CAR T-Cell Therapy is and what impact it has on both patients and the medical community.